By Philip E. Jenks

 He never stopped smiling.
-He had just been diagnosed with Lou Gehrig’s disease and seemed to be observing the progress of his illness with cool objectivity.
+He had been diagnosed with Lou Gehrig’s disease and seemed to be observing the progress of his illness with cool detachment.
 At one point he picked up the jet inoculator to show us how it worked.
 “Look,” he said.
 “I can’t move my index finger anymore.
 Last week I could.
 That’s interesting.”
 Hingson died of the disease in October 1996.

 In his last decade, many of Hingson’s Baptist friends thought the millions of lives he had helped save made him an appropriate candidate for the Nobel Prize in Medicine.
 Each year we wrote letters to the Nobel committee and solicited the support of other Laureates, but it never happened.